y-oga/Hyper-V-Replica-Cluster/How_to_create_cluster.md

 ### Premise

 - OS has already been installed on **both servers**.
-- Windows Administrator password are same between both servers.
+- Windows Administrator password are the same between both servers.
 - IP address has already been set in **both servers**.
   - 2 servers are IP reachable each other.
 - Copy the Hyper-V VM image that you want to protect using EXPRESSCLUSTER to somewhere in **primary server**.